dvcoffey/ps-classics/testing.md

 ### Python

-Python was validated at https://extendsclass.com/python-tester.html with no errors detected.
+Python was validated at https://extendsclass.com/python-tester.html with no errors in syntax detected.

+It was also tested for pep8 compliance using http://pep8online.com/ with the following error

+E125 	104 	5 	continuation line with same indent as next logical line

 ### Further Testing